strangedev/prgpr/Milestone3_README.txt

             The path to the input file.
             This file should be readable.
-            The provided file should contain wikidata.
+            The provided file should contain Wikidata.

         1.5.3 Task-File
         ---------------